Canary wharf flats and offices

 Other rental costs - 2,000 - 2,000

-Basic rate relief on interest costs n/a 1,500
+Basic rate relief on interest costs (tax reducer) n/a 1,500

 Capital Gains Tax

 The sale of a residential investment property is usually charged to Capital Gains Tax (CGT) at 18% or 24%.
-CGT rates on the sale of other assets are normally 10% or 20%.
-The higher rate of CGT reduced from 28% to 24% with effect from 6 April 2024.
+CGT rates on the sale of other assets increased in the 2024 Autumn Budget and are now aligned at 18% or 24%.

-If a property is bought simply to be renovated and sold at a profit, this is deemed to be trading income and charged at income tax rates.
+If a property is bought simply to be renovated and sold at a profit, care needs to be taken, as, instead of CGT, this can often be treated as trading income and charged at income tax rates.

 Inheritance Tax